-Why, exactly, is our workforce still largely monolingual?
+Why, exactly, is the U.S. workforce still largely monolingual?
 You guessed it — English is still considered the global language of business.
 This makes many companies hesitate to invest in language training as part of their professional development offerings.
 One look at the statistics might change their minds, though: experts at the U.S. Committee on Economic Development estimate that American companies lose over $2 billion every year due to language or cultural misunderstandings.

 In order to get that $2 billion back, investing in corporate language training is a must.
 Besides opening doors to new business opportunities around the world, giving employees access to a language program provides them with the crucial intercultural communication skills they need to succeed.
 Here are a few reasons why that investment is 100% worth it.

 1. Bolster leadership skills

 As a business leader, you’re already tactful, charismatic, and a good negotiator.
 Language learning provides that extra oomph to take those leadership skills to the next level.
 Not only will you be able to secure new partnerships on your home turf, you’ll have the training necessary to work closely with with top business leaders around the world.
-Just ask Richard Wagoner, the President and CEO of General Motors: while on assignment in Brazil, learning Portuguese to supplement his training allowed him to communicate with the Brazilian business community.
+Just ask Richard Wagoner, former President and CEO of General Motors: while on assignment in Brazil, learning Portuguese to supplement his training allowed him to communicate with the Brazilian business community.
 Doing so significantly increased his effectiveness as a leader while there.
 Similarly, according to Coca-Cola CEO Douglas Daft, the culture and language skills he gained while working in Asia for over three decades profoundly enhanced his ability to lead the company.

 Speaking multiple languages, especially from an early age, can even activate special networks in your brain responsible for building leadership qualities.
 In a 2009 study, bilingual children proved to be higher scorers on certain cognitive tests requiring the use of “CEO networks” — those that regulate functions such as decision making, goal setting, achievement, and memory.
 It’s no wonder polyglots make such strong leaders.